Demi Lovato Reportedly Wants Her Super Bowl LIV National Anthem Performance To Be ‘One Of The Best Ever’

 Demi Lovato made her comeback in the music industry on Sunday evening with a moving performance of her new song, “Anyone,” on the Grammys stage.
 Sources close to the singer told Hollywood Life after the show that the performance was exactly what Demi needed to gain her confidence back following a long musical hiatus.
-Now, Demi is reportedly more ready than ever for her next gig — singing the National Anthem at Super Bowl LIV this weekend.
+Now, Demi is reportedly more ready than ever for her next gig — singing the national anthem at Super Bowl LIV this weekend.

 One source explained to the publication that Demi’s appearance at the Grammys was somewhat of a “warm-up” for the Super Bowl since it had been two years since her last live performance.
-After receiving a standing ovation at the awards show, the former Disney star is reportedly ready to “crush” it at the Super Bowl.
+After receiving a standing ovation at the awards show, the former Disney star is reportedly ready to crush it at the Super Bowl.

 “She’s not taking this opportunity lightly.
 She’s a huge football fan and she can’t wait to pour her heart out for this once in a lifetime opportunity,” the source explained.